skip to content

 Keeping cash in reserve for a "rainy day" may seem like a luxury, but maintaining a nest egg can ensure your organization's long-term financial health.
 Yet recent reports suggest that many nonprofits do not have enough saved in their operating reserves.

-The Nonprofits Assistance Fund, a Minneapolis-based nonprofit whose mission is to build financially healthy nonprofits that foster community vitality, explains how an operating reserve works:
+The Propel Nonprofits, a Minneapolis-based nonprofit whose mission is to build financially healthy nonprofits that foster community vitality, explains how an operating reserve works:

 An operating reserve is an unrestricted fund balance set aside to stabilize a nonprofit's finances by providing a “rainy day savings account” for unexpected cash flow shortages, expense or losses.
 These might be caused by delayed payments, unexpected building repairs, or economic conditions.